Top Benefits and Free Services for Seniors in Oregon

 Transportation and mobility services

-Lane Transit District's Honored Rider program provides free bus passes to adults 65 and older.
-TriMet's Honored Citizen program cuts regular fares by 72%, charging $1.40 for 2½-hour rides.
-Seniors ride free after spending $2.80 daily or $28.00 monthly.
+Lane Transit District's Honored Rider program gives free bus passes to adults 65 and older.
+TriMet's Honored Citizen program cuts regular fares by 72%, charging $1.40 for a 2.5-hour ride.
+Seniors ride free once they've spent $2.80 in a day or $28.00 in a month.

 Multnomah County's Dial-A-Ride operates free services Monday through Friday, 8 AM to 4:30 PM, prioritizing older adults, disabled residents, and those without vehicles.
 Bend's program serves low-income seniors within 3/4-mile of fixed routes and runs: